Sterling, Connecticut

 Sterling is a town in Windham County, Connecticut, United States.
+The town is part of the Northeastern Connecticut Planning Region.
 The population was 3,578 at the 2020 census.
+The rural town is home to two villages: Oneco (named for Oneco, Sachem of the Mohegans) and Sterling village.
+Each contains a post office, a church, and a fire station.
+The town hall and public library are located in Oneco, and the town's one public school is in Sterling village.

 History

 The town was named after John Sterling, an early settler.
 Sterling was incorporated in 1794 following approval of the state Assembly and was carved from northern part of the Town of Voluntown.
 Le Comte de Rochambeau, Jean Baptiste Donatien de Vimeur, marched through and camped in the town during the American Revolutionary War on his way from landing at Narragansett Bay to join George Washington's forces on the Hudson River in 1781.
 A cotton mill was first established in Sterling in 1800.

 Charles Dow, of Dow Jones fame, was born in this community.